Ken Winters, Ph.D.

 Hello, everyone.
 This is Ken Winters.
 I'm a clinical psychologist and professor in the Department of Psychiatry at the University of Minnesota.
 The talk I'm giving for the webinar series on survey methods is the following: Purposes of surveys and questionnaires: Assessing prevalence, risk, and outcomes.

-My talk will cover three main topics: general characteristics of measures and tools; an overview of core purposes focusing on epidemiological surveys, measuring risk and protective factors, and measuring outcomes; the final topic will be a review of sources of existing tools.
+My talk will cover three main topics: general characteristics of measures and tools; an overview of core purposes focusing on epidemiological surveys, measuring risk and protective factors, and measuring outcomes; and the final topic will be a review of sources of existing tools.

 So, let's begin with an overview of general principles of accurate and user-friendly assessment tools and measures.
 Let’s first talk about characteristics of a good questionnaire and survey.